NoFilter: History

 When Instagram was launched in 2010, the app offered limited filters that users could use to tweak their images before sharing, and over time, the number of filters increased and so did the use of filters; it became an issue because people started lying about if they had used filters.
 Filters allowed people to hide their insecurities and appear flawless; in most cases, it is easy to determine if someone has used a filter, but sometimes, it takes a lot of analysis, depending on the level of editing done.
 For example, celebrities may hire professional editors to tweak their images before posting.
 Using filters quickly became a popular thing among Gen Z users, especially women; a study found that 62 percent of American Gen Z users used filters on their images, mostly selfies, and 23 percent of them were trying to change how they looked.
 This shows how women are made to feel that they need to change how they look.
 Soon, everyone was using filters, and this gave rise to some issues.
-Many users felt that they were being forced to use filters, while others tried to call out influencers who were deceiving their followers by using filters. #NoFilter was used as a form of resistance.
-The main goal was to encourage people to show their true selves and get rid of the pressure to be perfect.
+Many users felt that they were being forced to use filters, while others tried to call out influencers who were deceiving their followers by using filters.